SMART 3.0 Program Details

 Program Year 2026 BTM Value of Energy Workbook

 DOER has created a Value of Energy and Incentive Calculator for Behind-the-Meter facilities >25 kW AC.
 This calculator is intended to be a tool to calculate the Value of Energy and fixed incentive compensation rate for Behind-the-Meter systems.
 The calculation is based on project type, size, distribution company service territory, and customer rate class.
-This workbook does not necessarily reflect the final tariff value a system will be qualified for, but is meant to be a tool to estimate the value that a particular customer may receive under different scenarios.
+This workbook does not necessarily reflect the final tariff value a system will be qualified for, but is available as a tool to help estimate the value that a particular customer may receive under different scenarios.
 This workbook will be in effect through December 31, 2026.

 Program Year 2026 BTM Value of Energy Workbook